epfl-ada/ada-2022-project-rlab/README.md

 ## Storyline

-The story, the depth data analysis and presentation can be found in *Story.md*, please refer to it for P3.
-Below is the submitted readme for P2 as well as the updated version of the task distribution.
+The story, the depth data analysis and presentation can be found in *Story.md*, please refer to it or the website linked at the end for more information.

 Rlab - P2 Milestone